|

 entrance hatch.
 I could do this procedure in about 30 seconds.

-very despondent ...
-I had just lost my very best friend and the long hard
+...
+I had just lost my very best friend and the long hard flight had drained

-difficult.
 John and I had propped each other up and I had lost my prop.
-I was
+I was now the only

-now the only remaining flyer of my original crew of ten.
-I went through all the
+remaining flyer of my original crew of ten.
+I went through all the required

-required motions but was actually operating from habit like a robot.
-Two of
+motions but was actually operating from habit like a robot.
+Two of these latter

-these latter missions were long and hard to Vienna, Austria and I hardly
+missions were long and hard to Vienna, Austria and I hardly remembered them.
+My

-remembered them.
-My very last mission was like my first, a "milk run"
+very last mission was like my first, a "milk run" to a martialing

-to a martialing yard in Yugoslavia.
+yard in Yugoslavia.
 I had actually finished my tour of duty!
+(50 missions).
+I

 MISCELLANEA

-I felt that I really knew her.
-John kept her photo handy by his bunk and
+felt that I really knew her.
+John kept her photo handy by his bunk and referred

-referred to her as his "red head."
-Apparently she knew that we were
+to her as his "red head."
+Apparently she knew that we were not flying

-not flying together so she sent me a note inquiring about John when she
+together so she sent me a note inquiring about John when she received a

-received a "missing in action" notice from Uncle Sam.
-It broke my
+"missing in action" notice from Uncle Sam.
+It broke my heart to have

-heart to have to tell her not to hold out any hope for his return.
-This was one
+to tell her not to hold out any hope for his return.
+This was one of the

-given a 30-day furlough and then sent to a base in California awaiting
+a 30-day furlough and then sent to a base in California awaiting assignment to

 "Dutch" Regier's wife in Los Angeles.
 She was very sad and by this